spothero/ace/docs/tasks-default.md

 *Options*<br />
 `patterns` (Array): Glob patterns to add to the default deletion items.

+### `cssManifest` *(development)*
+Adds the local CSS file paths to the manifest.

+*Options*<br />
+N/A

 ### `cssMin` *(production)*
-Compiles Sass files for a production build, including minification and revisioning.
+Compiles Sass files for a production build, including minification and revisioning, and adds the key/value pair to the manifest.

 *Options*<br />
 Most of the changes to this task will happen through modifying the settings.
 See [the process](settings-home#process) for details.